 This Exercise Physiology Laboratory, which is located in Memorial Hall, Room 101, is designed to enhance teaching and learning with the more applied aspects of exercise physiology in the Movement Science program.
 It contains a variety of equipment that is commonly used in clinical fitness and wellness settings.
-Equipment includes: BodPod, 2-metabolic carts and spirometry units, 2- electrocardiography carts, Holter monitors, treadmills, cycle ergometers, skinfold calipers, heart watch monitors, pressure cuffs, sphygmomanometers, etc.
+Equipment includes: BodPod, 2-metabolic carts and spirometry units, 2- electrocardiography carts, Holter monitors, treadmills, cycle ergometers, upper body ergometer, bioelectrical impedance analysis (BIA) unit, skinfold calipers, heart watch monitors, pressure cuffs, sphygmomanometers, etc.